Plan to arrive at Mindcamp between 3pm and 4:30pm Monday.

 - Algonquin Provincial Park, no place like it anywhere else on earth, it is heaven and perfectly preserved (stay overnight, camping perfect but there are hotels/motels as well nearby… you will need a car)

-- Petroglyphs Provincial Park, with amazing rock-paintings by indigenous people of ancient times (fairly far but quite possible in a day trip, you will need a car)
+- Petroglyphs Provincial Park, with amazing rock-paintings by indigenous people of ancient times (fairly far but possible in a day trip, you will need a car)

 - Bruce Peninsula, lots of lovely beaches and hikes (fairly far but quite possible in a day trip, you will need a car)